 During that time, we invested in cell therapy research.
 Our goal: to expand treatment options and find answers to save more lives and improve the quality of life for patients.

 The CIBMTR implemented a Cellular Therapy Registry that accurately captures the nature, sequence and effects of modern cellular therapies, including CAR-T cells.
-Today the CIBMTR provides long-term follow-up tracking for the first two FDA-approved CAR-T therapies, Kite’s YESCARTA® and Novartis’s Kymriah®.
+Today the CIBMTR provides long-term follow-up tracking for the first two FDA-approved CAR-T therapies, Kite’s YESCARTA® and Novartis’s Kymriah®, among others.

 Partnerships support the development of next-generation cell and gene therapies

-Today, our partnerships extend beyond the 40+ cell and gene therapy companies we work with to provide cell sourcing, cell therapy supply chain services, research support, outcomes tracking and more.
+Today, our partnerships extend beyond the 50+ cell and gene therapy companies we work with to provide services for their allogeneic and autologous therapies.